GianniBuoni/mathing-tui/README.md

 ## 💾 Install

-Currently, `mathing` is only availabe via cloning on github and building from source via `cargo`.
-There are plans to (at least) package `mathing` for Nix/NixOs.
+Currently, `mathing` is only availabe via cloning this repo and building from source via `cargo`.
+There are plans to (at least) package `mathing` for Nix/NixOs in the future.

 ## 👐 Usage